 Most yeast infections are not contagious.
-They usually occur when conditions on the skin, mouth (mucosal surface), vagina and penis/foreskin develop extra moisture and warmth, often associated with a suppressed immune system.
+Usually, infections occur when conditions on the skin, mouth (mucosal surface), vagina and penis/foreskin develop extra moisture and warmth, often associated with a suppressed immune system.
 It is in these situations where Candida can ideally grow and multiply.
 Infrequently, the yeast infection can be transferred between men and women during sex.
-However, since most yeast infections are not transferred from person to person, a yeast infection in the vagina or penis/foreskin is not considered to be a sexually transmitted disease (STD).
+However, since most yeast infections are not transferred from person to person, a yeast infection in the vagina, or penis/foreskin is not considered a sexually transmitted disease (STD).

 Vaginal Itching Causes

 Vaginal itching is the hallmark of yeast infections and other vaginal

 infections (including sexually transmitted diseases [STDs]); however, vaginal itching